 It is in this strip of rock where the first sign of imperfections in the image are visible.
 In addition to the aforementioned halo effect, there is a rusted pipe that comes out of the land in front the rocks (see image 4 below), about 1/4 from the left of the frame, slightly to the left of an imaginary line coming straight down from the staircase in the upper grass strip.
 This could have been easily removed, but Gursky decided to leave there, clearly visible for those paying enough attention.

 Below the narrow strip of rock there is a wider strip of grass, almost as wide as the strip of water.
-Unlike the horizon strip above, the grass here is of a duller, darker hue of green and looks generally unkempt.
+Unlike the upper bank’s, the grass here is of a duller, darker hue of green and looks generally unkempt.
 The texture of the photograph in this part is also slightly grainier than in the rest.
-This strip is full of extraneous objects that Gursky decided not to remove: rubbish, dead leaves and what appears to be small fallen branches.
+This strip is full of extraneous objects that Gursky decided not to remove: rubbish, dead leaves and small fallen branches.
 The strip is also cut at various points by what appear to be rambler-made irregular paths and small mounds, in contrast with the clear line that cuts in half the top grass strip.

 The grass strip at the bottom is cut again, very decisively, by a smooth, uniform and dull grey paved path, with clear delineated lines running perfectly parallel to the lines containing the water (in contrast to Rhein I, where these lines were converging to the right).
 Nothing other than uniformity appears on this grey strip, but the unkempt, slightly irregular and grainy grass strip continues just below it, progressively darker as we approach the point which is closest to the camera.